Wallemations/heavenstation/modular_heaven/modules/reagents_matches/readme.md

 To create a custom drink reagent, add it to the `custom_drinks.dm` file.

+To create a custom non-drink reagent, shove it into the `custom_reagents.dm` file.

 Custom drinks require you to set `has_custom_glass = TRUE` in order for the drinking glass sprite to properly change.
 Non-drink chemicals do not.

 To change the reagents in a chem dispenser, go into `dispensers.dm` and follow the instructions & previous examples.

 To change an existing drink's icon, set `has_custom_glass = TRUE` in `bottle_matches.dm`.

 # CUSTOM REAGENTS